Justintime50/nginx-php-docker/README.md

 ### Laravel

-Place the root of your laravel project in `/var/www/html` so that the `public` folder of laravel lines up with the directory served by this nginx image.
+Place the root of your Laravel project in `/var/www/html` so that the `public` folder of Laravel lines up with the directory served by this nginx image.

 ## Docker Tags